This listing expired on October 10, 2013. Please contact firstname.lastname@example.org for any updated information.

 Shoals Marine Lab has comfortable accomodations and a kitchen famous for its hearty and diverse home-cooked meal offerings.
 Participants are housed in modern one-story dormitories with double-occupancy rooms furnished with desk and hanging clothes locker.
 Special diets accomodated upon advance notice.
 Linens are provided; there are washroom facilities in each dormitory.
 Adventurous guests may swim in the enclosed tide pool, just as in the days of the 19th century Appledore House!

-Cost: $769 for four days, all inclusive (double occupancy)
+Cost: $1000 for the program, all inclusive (double occupancy)

 Number of credits offered: none